 If you want to hear more about the process of creating the book, you can check out IU Cinema’s podcast, A Place for Film, which recently hosted a conversation between Jon, Brittany, Kyle, and myself.

 Michaela Owens is thrilled to be the editor of A Place for Film, in addition to being IU Cinema’s Publications Editor.
-An IU graduate with a BA in Communication and Culture, she is pursuing an MA in Cinema and Media Studies and has also been a volunteer usher at IU Cinema since 2016.
+An IU graduate with a BA in Communication and Culture and an MA in Cinema and Media Studies, she has also been a volunteer usher at IU Cinema since 2016.
 She never stops thinking about classic Hollywood, thanks to her mother’s introduction to it, and she likes to believe she is an expert on Katharine Hepburn and Esther Williams.